cmdruid/crypto-sessions/README.md

 ## How to Use

-This library contains three maincomponents:
+This library contains three main components:

   1. A fetch client.
-  2. Server middleware.
+  2. Session handler.
-  3. Session object (used to establish a secure session).
+  3. Server middleware.

 ### Fetch Client